Unreal

 FString

-JSON representation of the additional entity data.
-Used if you want to handle deserialization into Structs yourself
+JSON representation of the additional entity Data.

 Type